 Laboratories are not state licensed.
 The Secretary of the DHHS directs state health agencies or other appropriate agencies to determine if health care entities meet federal standards.
 This helping function is termed "CLIA certification".

 Health Facility Compliance Unit staff are responsible for inspecting laboratories for CMS.
 For more information on the certification process, contact your regional office (PDF).

 Laboratories may be accredited.
 Accrediting programs are: Joint Commission for the Accreditation of Healthcare Organizations; American Osteopathic Association; American Association of Blood Banks; College of American Pathologists; Commission on Office Laboratory Accreditation and American Society of Histocompatibility and Immunogenetics.

-Section 6141 of the Omnibus Budget Reconciliation Act of 1989, Public Law 101-239, requires that laboratories participating in the Medicare program comply with CLIA requirements.
+Section 6141 of the Omnibus Budget Reconciliation Act of 1989, Public Law 101-239, requires laboratories participating in the Medicare program to comply with CLIA requirements.
 Therefore, virtually all laboratories in Texas must obtain a CLIA certificate to operate and be eligible for payment under Medicare and Medicaid.